Savannah Prez Shows Off Sculpted Body & Flaunts Cleavage In Sexy Workout Set

 Savannah Prez gave her followers a great look at her gym-honed figure in her latest Instagram share.
-The photo was added to her page a few hours ago, and her massive fan base has been loving the sight.
+The photo was added to her page on Tuesday and her massive fan base has been loving the sight.

-The image showed the model posed in the center of the frame, and a geotag in the post indicated that she was in the Netherlands.
-Savannah sat on a pink chair in front of a set of wood cabinets.
+The image showed the model posed in the center of the frame.
+A geotag indicated that she was in the Netherlands.
+Savannah sat on a pink chair in front of a set of wooden cabinets.
 She looked into the camera with a slight smile as she tucked one foot behind her and rested it on the chair.
 She stretched the opposite leg directly in front of her and flaunted her gym-honed figure for the camera.

 On her upper half, she sported a curve-hugging sports bra that boasted a dark green fabric.
-The ensemble had the “EHPlabs” logo written across the model’s chest, and the company logo was also printed across a black band.
-The thick black piece was worn tight on her ribs, and its tight fit pushed up her chest and showed off her ample bust.
+The ensemble had the “EHPlabs” logo written across the chest.
+The company logo was also printed across the black band, which clung tightly to her ribs.
+The top’s tight fit pushed up her chest and showed off her ample bust.
 The cut of the garment also allowed Savannah to showcase her sculpted arms and chiseled abs.

 View this post on Instagram